Clarity logoClarity logoClarity

 The Dow Jones Industrial Average tracks 30 blue-chip stocks and is the most recognized market index.
 Here's how it works, why it's price-weighted.

-The Dow Jones Industrial Average is the most famous stock market index in the world; and also one of the most misunderstood.
+The Dow Jones Industrial Average is the most famous stock market index in the world, and also one of the most misunderstood.
 It tracks just 30 stocks, uses a weighting system that makes no logical sense, and yet every evening news anchor reports its movements as if they represent the entire market.
-Here's what the Dow actually is, how it works, and why you probably shouldn't pay much attention to it.
+Here's what the Dow actually is, how it works, and why it shouldn't be your main market gauge.

 The Dow Jones Industrial Average (DJIA), commonly called "the Dow," is a stock market index that tracks 30 large, well-known US companies.
 It was created by Charles Dow and Edward Jones in 1896, making it one of the oldest stock market indexes in existence.

 The word "Industrial" in the name is a relic.
-The original Dow tracked 12 industrial companies; think railroads, cotton, sugar, and tobacco.
+The original Dow tracked 12 industrial companies: railroads, cotton, sugar, and tobacco.
 Today's Dow includes technology companies, financial firms, healthcare giants, and consumer brands.
-The only original component still in the index is General Electric (which was removed in 2018 and then re-added; it's complicated).
+The only original component still in the index is General Electric (which was removed in 2018 and then re-added.
+It's complicated).

 Here's the part that makes finance professionals cringe: the Dow is price-weighted.
 This means a stock's influence on the index is determined by its share price, not its market capitalization.
 This is, frankly, bizarre.

 The S&P 500 uses market-cap weighting, which means a company's influence is proportional to its total value.
-This is far more logical and is why the S&P 500 has become the standard benchmark for professional investors.
+This is far more logical and is why the S&P 500 has become a common benchmark for professional investors.

 The Dow's value isn't just the sum of its 30 stock prices.
 It's calculated by adding up all 30 stock prices and dividing by a special number called the Dow Divisor.
 This divisor is adjusted whenever a component stock splits, pays a special dividend, or gets swapped out for another company.
 The divisor ensures that such events don't cause artificial jumps or drops in the index.